can tailor content to yourself and give you the best possible experience.

 What is money laundering?

 Money laundering can include all forms of using or possessing criminal property (as well as facilitating the use or possession) regardless of how it was obtained.
 Criminal property may take any form, including: money or money's worth; securities; a reduction in a liability, and tangible or intangible property.

 Money laundering activity can include: a single act (for example, possessing the proceed's of one's own crime); complex and sophisticated schemes involving multiple parties; multiple methods of handling and transferring criminal property; or concealing criminal property or entering into arrangements to assist others to conceal criminal property.

 MLR2017 requires all firms that provide accountancy services, trust or company services, or related services such as tax advice, audit or insolvency, to be supervised for compliance by a professional body listed in schedule 1 of MLR2017.

-AIA automatically supervises members holding a Practising Certificate unless they are supervised by another professional body under MLR2017.
+AIA automatically supervises members holding a Practising Certificate unless they are confirmed to be supervised by another professional body under MLR2017.
 Members that provide trust or company services as part of their main accountancy practice will be supervised by AIA for all their work.

 If a member has a group structure and has subsidiaries which are authorised firms under the Financial Services and Markets Act for FCA-authorised activities, AIA will supervise the non-FCA regulated work.